rudyvdbrink/autohpsearch/README.md

 A Python package for automatic hyperparameter tuning of machine learning models for cross-sectional data.

-AutoHPSearch simplifies the process of hyperparameter optimization for various machine learning models.
-It provides a unified interface to tune hyperparameters across multiple model types including:
+AutoHPSearch simplifies the process of hyperparameter optimization for various machine learning models by providing a unified interface to tune hyperparameters across multiple model types.

-- Logistic Regression
-- Random Forest
-- Gradient Boosting
-- SVM
-- K-Nearest Neighbors
-- XGBoost
-- Feed Forward Neural Networks (custom PyTorch implementation)

 ## Installation